Shraddha murder case: Court adjourns hearing in view of lawyers' strike

-Additional Sessions Judge (ASJ) Manisha Khurana Kakkar after noting that the counsel for the accused sought adjourned in view of the lawyers' strike in the District court of Delhi.
+Additional Sessions Judge (ASJ) Manisha Khurana Kakkar after noting that the lawyers are not appearing due to absenteeism from work adjourned the matter.

-Lawyers remained absent from work in protest of the alleged murder of advocate Virender Narwal in the Dwarka area.
+Lawyers remained absent from work also on Thursday in protest of the alleged murder of advocate Virender Narwal in the Dwarka area.

-On Shraddha Walkar murder case, the court took on record the copy of the judgement filed by the Special Public Prosecutor (SPP) Amit Prasad and Madhukar Pandey and supplied copy to the defence counsel.
-The court granted liberty to the counsel of the accused to file a copy of any judgement, if he wished to file.
+On the last date of the hearing on April 3, the court took on record the copy of the judgement filed by the Special Public Prosecutor (SPP) Amit Prasad and Madhukar Pandey.

+The court had granted liberty to the counsel of the accused to file a copy of any judgement if he wished to file.

 He argued that the accused can be charged with the offence of murder under 302 IPC or he can be framed for the offence of shielding the main offender under section 201 IPC.